mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 ### 5. Last words

-In the big lines, this is it!
+This is it!

 There are still a couple of details we can add to improve the script.
 For instance, reworking the logs to have a clear list of "required actions" the developer has to do manually if something goes wrong, and that is visually separated from the rest of the logs.
-We could also switch back to `master` or `catchup` branch after resetting `ref-upstream`, depending on the required actions.
-In terms of clean-up, we could also remove `scripts/patches` folder and all its content once all the GitHub issues have been posted.
+We could also switch back to the `master` or `catchup` branch after resetting `ref-upstream`, depending on the required actions.
+In terms of clean-up, we could also remove the `scripts/patches` folder and all its content once all the GitHub issues have been posted.

 On a different matter, we could also write some tests to make sure the script does what we think it does.
-In case you wonder, such tests don't exist when I am writing these lines.
-To test the render of the issues and what the catch-up PR looks like, I did what I usually do: manual process first, then automation will come when I am clear with what I want.
+In case you wonder, such tests don't exist yet as I am writing these lines.
+To test the render of the issues and what the catch-up PR looks like, I did what I usually do: manual process first, then switch to the automation when I am clear with what I want.
 I created a sandbox project that contains only a `guides/release/` folder with a couple of fake markdown files, then I forked it and added the `catchup.mjs` to the fork along with npm package manager to import the few dependencies the script needs.
 By committing to the upstream sandbox, I could test many cases, including some that never occurred in the real guides so far, like the deletion of markdown files.

-You can see the final version of the script in `ember-fr-guides-source` repository, it's
+You can see the final version of the script in the `ember-fr-guides-source` repository, it's
 [right there](https://github.com/DazzlingFugu/ember-fr-guides-source/blob/master/scripts/catchup.mjs).

-As said at the beginning of this article, none of this answers the question how to bootstrap a translation project, what's the best approach to use?
-But all the above may have convinced you that maintenance automation is not a so big deal.
-And it's an iterative process.
+As said at the beginning of this article, none of this answers the question "how to bootstrap a translation project, what's the best approach to use?".
+However, all the above may have convinced you that maintenance automation is not that big of a deal.
+And it's an iterative process, too.
 I could have started using this script to automate the git commands before it was able to do the API requests.
-Even now it's complete, there are certainly improvements to make, but it doesn't prevent me from using the script and saving time today 😉
+Even now that it's complete, there are certainly improvements to make, but it doesn't prevent me from using the script and saving time today 😉.